 Healthcare Costs for Expats in Sweden

-The healthcare system in Sweden is publically funded.
-As such, patients pay very little for out of pocket costs when they see the doctor.
+The healthcare system in Sweden is publicly funded.
+As such, patients pay very little for out-of-pocket costs when they see the doctor.
 Those who are registered for public health insurance pay around 110 to 220 SEK per doctor’s visit.
 Specialist appointments are a bit more at 400 SEK but limits are set so patients do no spend beyond a certain cap for medical appointments and prescriptions in a given calendar year.

 Swedish Housing Costs and Expenses

 As with most countries, housing is the biggest expense for Swedish residents.
 In general, rent accounts for 30% of the average resident’s budget.
 Actual rental costs vary depending on the municipality, whether the setting is urban or rural, the size of the unit, the building’s amenities, and the neighborhood.
 While it is possible to find a cozy studio for under 10,000 SEK a month, it’s not very likely.
 Spending between 10,000 and 20,000 SEK for a small one-bedroom is much more common.
 The Swedish government sets yearly rent caps.
 Since 2000, rental prices have not increased by more than 2%.

 Finding rental accommodations in Sweden is a fiercely competitive game.
 In fact, there are both “first-hand” and “second-hand” rental markets to contend with.
 First-hand rentals refer to a unit rented directly from the owner of the property.
 Second-hand rentals are known as sublets in many other countries.
 They involve a new tenant renting from the original first-hand leaseholder and not the landlord.